 - Guardianship and kaitiakitanga of one another both physically and spiritually

-Final creative included a Reflect (“Awareness”) layer with a hero 90 second film 60 second films and an Identify (“Consideration”) layer with a series of 15 second videos with a slightly more direct message from Nan.
-Supported with an Act (“Conversion”) layer that prompts those “between gambling moments or post gambling sessions” who have seen a personal sign that their gambling is getting out of control to act by reaching out for help.
+The final creative included a Reflect (or “Awareness”) layer, with a hero 90 second film.
+60 second films and an Identify (or “Consideration”) layer, with a series of 15 second videos with a slightly more direct message from Nan.
+It was supported with an Act (“Conversion”) layer.
+Prompting gamblers that were “between gambling moments or post gambling sessions”, who have seen a personal sign that their gambling is getting out of control, to act by reaching out for help.

 Our thinking throughout the entire process followed our behaviour change model from top to bottom, and relevant metrics were allocated to each layer.

 In terms of implementation we were conscious that Awareness does not instantly drive to the next step, Consideration.
 To ensure that in this case it did, we placed our 15” Consideration creative directly after our 60” Hero piece.
 This way we capitalised on an ‘open to suggestion’ audience.

 We also did this in digital video layers.